How to apply

 - Applicants must be an Australian or New Zealand citizen, or permanent resident, or must have applied to become an Australian permanent resident.

 - Research supported by us must be administered by an NHMRC Administering Institution.
+(Download the list of NHMRC Administering Institutions from the bottom of the NHMRC website)

 - Ethics clearances (where required) need to be in place for the duration of the award.